-Since 2000, the di Rosa Preserve has been a nonprofit public trust, sitting amidst more than 200 acres of land in the Carneros region of south Napa County.
+The center sits in the middle of more than 200 acres of land in the Carneros region of south Napa County.
+It is housed in two galleries and an outdoor sculpture meadow.

 - A large group with a chatty docent could go overtime.
-For a relaxed visit, plan your next stop as if the tour were a half hour longer than scheduled.
+For a relaxed visit, plan your next stop as if the tour lasted a half-hour longer than scheduled.

 - You'll be riding in an open jitney and walking around outdoors on gravel paths.
 Dress in layers, with comfy shoes.

-- You can take photos (no flash or tripods), but only for your own use.
+- You can take photos (no flash or tripods), but only for your personal use.